How Reggie Miller Saved Indianapolis

 This series would serve as the Pacers (and consequentially Indianapolis’s) national coming out party.
 Things started slowly with two losses in New York.
 The trip home would go much more smoothly.
 As it worked out, the city would host Game Three on Saturday night (Pacers victory), the Indianapolis 500 on Sunday, and then Game Four on Memorial Day Monday (another Pacers victory).
 It had never been so grand to be a Hoosier!
 The Pacers even took Game Five in the Garden to go up three games to two, before losing Game Six at home.
 The series had been a war to that point, and Game Seven proved to be no different.
 Down one with less than four seconds remaining, an absolutely ridiculous intentional foul call on Miller gave the Knicks two shots and the ball, essentially sealing the Pacers’ fate*.
 Despite the defeat, Reggie (who averaged almost 25 points a game and poured in 39 in Game Five) proved to the whole nation that not only he, but the whole Pacers franchise were for real.
 Nation, Indianapolis.
 Indianapolis, Nation.

 The Pacers would make it to the Conference Finals again in 1995, 1998, and 1999 before finally breaking through to the Big Dance in 2000.
-Along the way, Reggie would provide many more magic moments, but perhaps none more memorable than his shot with 0.5 seconds remaining to defeat Michael Jordan and the Bulls in Game Six of the ‘98 finals.
+Along the way, Reggie would provide many more magic moments, but perhaps none more memorable than his shot with 0.5 seconds remaining to defeat Michael Jordan and the Bulls in Game Six of the ‘98 conference finals.
 He proved time and time again that he could stand toe-to-toe with any rival and come out on top.
 He was truly an inspiration.
 He was the face of our city, our hero, and our beloved son.
 We fed off of his confidence and heart, using the lessons he taught us to expect more from ourselves and our city.
-The success of Mayor Lugar’s plan is in large part owed to that skinny little trash-talking punk Donnie Walsh had the foresight to draft over twenty years ago.
+The success of Mayor Lugar’s plan is in large part owed to that skinny little trash-talking punk Donnie Walsh had the foresight to draft all those years ago.

 Today, Indianapolis is thriving.
 While no one will ever confuse us with Chicago or New York, we have a beautiful, if small, downtown with all of the amenities one could wish for.
 We are widely accepted as the amateur sports capital of the world, a perception bolstered by our hosting of the NCAA’s national headquarters.
 The Indianapolis Motor Speedway now hosts marquee events over several different genres of racing, not just the 500.
-We are also a top destination for many of the nation’s largest conventions due to our beautiful facilities, world class hotels, and fine dining establishments.
+We are a top destination for many of the nation’s largest conventions due to our beautiful facilities, world class hotels, and fine dining establishments.
 We were also able to finally gain that elusive title of World Champions when the Colts knocked off our big brothers to the north in the Super Bowl a few years back.

 A Personal Aside